Bawijeol Maeul Hosang Nori: Origin

 It is impossible to know the exact date or time when it had started.
-But according to the village elders, this had originated from the famous Moon family from Bawijeol Village(바위절마을).
-But it got discontinued after 1960 and again performed in the 90s when the coffin bearers of a married couple appeared in the village.
+But according to the village elders, this had originated from the famous Moon family from Bawijeol Village (바위절마을).
+But it got discontinued after 1960 and was again performed in the 90s when the coffin bearers of a married couple appeared in the village.

 Description

 Hosang nori is a ritual where people portray the good family circumstances, blessings and sing folk songs all night long for the deceased person.
 The thirty-six coffin bearers divided into four rows carry a huge bier.
 They sing songs by moving forwards and backwards to console the soul and honour his achievements in his life.

 This traditional custom usually takes place at Amsa-dong of Gangdong-gu district in Seoul.
 The neighbourhood and people from the neighbouring villages assemble at the funeral house (상가집) the previous day.
 A special song (요령잡기소리) is sung while they carry the bier to enter the house.
 The singers and the other merchants assemble matching their feet to the rhythm of the song.
 Another song (향도가) is sung while leaving the house, carrying the bier.
 The whole performance is entertaining and a treat to the eyes.